-The snow clearance day is also an important indicator of springtime climate change in high-latitude areas (Peng et al., 2013).
-Therefore, the snow clearance day for each gridbox in Finland is determined for the 15 years.
+The snow clearance day is also an important indicator of springtime climate change at high latitudes (Peng et al., 2013).
+Therefore, the snow clearance day for each grid box in Finland is determined for the 15 years.
 The snow clearance day is defined here as the first day after which the total number of snow-covered days does not exceed the total number of snow-free days, and the selection of this day ends before midsummer in a year.
-The differences between the 15 year averaged snow clearance days of the two simulations (Fig. 7) show almost the same pattern as the differences in T{2m} in April (Fig. 5).
-In the peatland forestation area in the middle west of Finland, the snow clearance days are mostly advanced from 0.5 to 3 days and in a few gridboxes advanced by up to 5 days in the 15 year mean.
-The two small areas in the north of Finland with reverse land cover changes in comparison to peatland forestation show up to two-day delays in general.
-In the very south of Finland, the snow clearance days are also generally advanced in accordance with the warming seen in T{2m} , but delayed in several scattered gridboxes, due to increased fraction of Artificial Areas at the expense of forests.
+The differences between the 15-year averaged snow clearance days of the two simulations (Fig. 4) show almost the same pattern as the differences in $T{2 \text{ m}}$ in April (Fig. 3).
+In the peatland forestation area in the middle west of Finland, the snow clearance days are mostly advanced by 0.5 to 3 days and, in a few grid boxes, advanced by up to 5 days in the 15-year mean.
+The two small areas in the north of Finland with reverse land cover changes in comparison to peatland forestation show up to 2-day delays in general.
+In the very south of Finland, the snow clearance days are also generally advanced in accordance with the warming seen in $T{2 \text{ m}}$ , but delayed in several scattered grid boxes due to increased fraction of artificial areas at the expense of forests.